lauslim12/Anzu/README.md

 sudo grep CRON /var/log/syslog
 ```

-- As an additional note, you might want to setup SSH into your Git, as I have programmed it to always pull from the latest repository everytime the `main.sh` shell script is launched.
+- As an additional note, you might want to setup SSH into your Git, as I also have a script named `keep-track.sh` to always pull from the latest remote repository to keep my local repository updated.
 Don't forget to set the `origin` URL.

 ```bash
 cd $HOME